India is a candidate to be the ideal substitute for China in terms of foreign trade attractiveness.

 Italy has a very positive name among the Indian business community” he claims Vishnu Krishna, Director of Octagona India.

-“Many Indians know the vast potential that Italy-India cooperation can offer both countries.
-Anything that is manufactured or designed in Italy usually has a positive impression on the Indian people.
-This is the best moment in recent years that Italian companies can exploit to enter or expand on the Indian market”.
+“Many Indians know the vast potential that Italy-India cooperation can offer to both countries.
+Anything that is produced or designed in Italy usually has a positive impression on the Indian people.
+This is the best moment in recent years that Italian companies can exploit to enter or expand in the Indian market."

-The Subcontinent it is not a simple market (if there are any) and still has a long way to go, but the reforms implemented by the Government of Narendra Modi in order to improve the ease of doing business, the economic context and competitiveness are beginning to eloquently compare.
+The Subcontinent it's not a simple market (if there are any) and still has a long way to go, but the reforms implemented by the Narendra Modi Government in order to improve the ease of doing business, economic context and competitiveness are starting to come together eloquently.

 While a little further north, in China, the Chinese Communist Party continues to ignore internal problems relating to economic growth and increasingly closes in on itself.
 Political intervention and regulatory crackdown will increasingly complicate the investment prospects of foreign companies in China.
 All this while the securities sector will continue to experience, at least in the short period of great difficulties before recovering completely.

-In short, India is now a candidate to be the ideal substitute for China in terms of the attractiveness of foreign trade.
+In short, India is now a candidate to be the ideal substitute for China in terms of foreign trade attractiveness.
 And Italian companies, given the strong relations between Italy and India, can derive great competitive advantage from it.

 READ ALSO: